Best Houseplants For A Good Night’s Rest

-If you’re struggling at getting some shut-eye, instead of counting sheep, simply introduce a few of these houseplants into your bedroom.
+If you’re struggling to get some shut-eye, instead of counting sheep, simply introduce a few of these houseplants into your bedroom.

-English ivy (also referred to as common ivy) is a good plant to choose when it comes to purifying the air with one study revealing how it helped in improving symptoms of allergies and asthma.
+English ivy (also referred to as common ivy) is a good plant to choose from when it comes to purifying the air, with one study revealing how it helps in improving symptoms of allergies and asthma.
 Anything that affects our breathing is more than likely to affect our sleeping patterns, thus adding English ivy as a houseplant to your bedroom is a good way to go.

 While this plant can survive in low light conditions and low temperatures, be sure to keep it away from pets and kids as it is quite toxic.

 While it’s sure to provide your bedroom with a lovely, intoxicating scent – the jasmine plant can also help give you a good sleep!
 According to a study out of Wheeling Jesuit University, the scent of the jasmine plant improved the quality of sleep individuals who were exposed to it.
 It also lowered their anxiety levels, which likely contributed to better sleep.
 Moreover, their levels of alertness and productivity were also heightened.